My long-term partner and I live in separate homes, which is what I need to thrive as a solitude-loving introvert.

 - I need to tune out the “shoulds.”
 One person’s should is another person’s shouldn’t.
 Just because some couples move in as a next step doesn’t make it an automatic next step for me.

 - Finally — and the biggest lesson for me is — there’s absolutely nothing wrong with me for wanting my space.
-Thinking I needed to change myself kept me in a not great situation for too long.
+Thinking I needed to change myself kept me in a draining situation for too long.
 I’m a caring and kind person who happens to need lots of alone time to recharge and practice self-care.
-If I know that’s what I need to be my best self, that’s a good thing!
+Now that I know that’s what I need to be my best self, it’s a good thing!

 LAT isn’t for everyone, but it’s definitely for me.
-I have the best of both worlds: a loving relationship with space and time to myself.
+I have the best of both worlds: a loving relationship with my partner, and space and time to myself.
 When I’m true to myself, I’m a better person and I’m happy.
 And that affects all of my relationships in a positive way.

 Want to get one-on-one help from an introvert-knowledgeable therapist?
 We’ve personally used and recommend BetterHelp for therapy.
 It’s private, affordable, and takes place online.
 Introvert, Dear readers get 10% off their first month.
 Click here to learn more.